cdiggins/myna-parser/readme.md

 # Acknowledgements

 Thank you to my three gatitas Anneye, Anna, and Beatrice for their love, patience, and support.
 Also thank you to everyone who has ever written open-source code.
 We are doing this together!

+Thanks to Eric Lindahl of [Sciumo](https://sciumo.com/) for being the first person to financially support the Myna project.